-During the Reporting Period, we have invested significant time and resources to ensure compliance with government regulations and policies.
+During the Reporting Period, TOP has invested significant time and resources to ensure compliance with government regulations and policies.

-Our courses are subject to TEQSA regulations and requirements.
-As a higher education provider with a substantial number of international students, we are also required to maintain registration on CRICOS and we are subject to the ESOS Act which oversees education provision to international students.
+TOP's courses are subject to relevant regulatory authorities' regulations and requirements.
+As a higher education provider with a substantial number of international students, TOP is also required to maintain registration on the Commonwealth Register of Institutions and Courses for Overseas Students ("CRICOS") and is subject to the ESOS Act which oversees education provision to international students.